gilleslandais/ivoa-dcp-data-origin/reports/interop_report_oct_2022.md

 Could we propose a template (may be filled in registry), based on the AAS template ?
 Question stays open? and is it feasible?

-ADS proposes to divide the question to use cases and to check the feasbility.
+We proposed to divide the question to use cases and to check the feasability.
 1) find acknowledgment
 2) find citing
 3) reproducibility